 Now hit Create pool at the bottom of the page.

 Now that the User Pool is created.
 Take a note of the Pool Id and Pool ARN which will be required later.
 Also, note the region that your User Pool is created in.
 In our case it is in

 Select App clients from the left panel.

 Select Add an app client.

-Enter App name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app.
+Enter App client name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app client.

 - Enable sign-in API for server-based authentication: required by AWS CLI when managing the pool users via command line interface.
 We will be creating a test user through command line interface in the next chapter.

-Now that the app is created.
+Now that the app client is created.
 Take a note of the App client id which will be required in the later chapters.